uditpramanik/Chess-Project_Python/README.md

 Additional Instruction can be found in the file : Readme for Git.pdf

-All the files can be found together in an downloadable zip file titled :
+All the files can be found together in an downloadable zip file titled : Chess Project_Git.zip

 Description :